The problem is that there is no API for it and that under newer Windows Version you are no longer suppose to call executables from a Windows Service.

 rootfolder = The name of the folder below the root of your SkyDrive.
 This has to be specified.

 folder = The name of the folder on the second level.
 If empty the file is uploaded into the folder specified in rootfolder.
-There is currently no way to uploads files into lower levels.
+There is currently no way to upload files into lower levels.

 In addition two settings are required in kampot.config